lpurdy01/shell_gpt/README.md

 ## Usage Examples
-`sgpt` has a variety of use cases, including simple queries, shell queries, and code queries.
 ### Simple queries
-We can use it as normal search engine, asking about anything:
 ```shell
 sgpt "nginx default config file location"
 # -> The default configuration file for Nginx is located at /etc/nginx/nginx.conf.